arcoirislabs/cordova-plugin-mqtt/README.md

-# mqtt-cordova (Working)
+# cordova-plugin-mqtt (Working)

-mqtt-cordova is plugin for building MQTT client for multiple platforms in Apache Cordova.
-Currently Android platform will be added and next Windows Phone will be looked forward.
+cordova-plugin-mqtt is plugin for building MQTT client for multiple platforms in Apache Cordova.
+Currently Android platform is present and next support is planned for iOS & Windows Phone.

 ### Cordova platform support
 5.x (CLI)